Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 :::

 :::caution
-Note, that the customization partial classes that were generated for views with a `customize="true"` attribute will not be cleaned during these operations to prevent any loss of custom code during accidental run of such actions.
+Note, that the customization partial classes that were generated for views with a `customize="true"` attribute will not be cleaned during these operations to prevent any loss of custom code during an accidental run of such actions.
 Therefore, you may get compilation errors for those classes if you clean your views, and will need to delete them manually as needed.
 :::